shermanflan/airflow-on-aks/README.md

 in local mode.

 ## Azure Authentication for Web UI
-This is based on OAuth2 authorization code flow facilitated by Flask-AppBuilder.
-In order for the OAuth2 flow to work, a application registration is required with the following properties.
+This is based on the OAuth2 authorization code flow facilitated by Flask-AppBuilder.
+In order for the OAuth2 flow to work, an application registration is required with the following properties (all other properties can be left as per defaults).

 - API permissions: User.Read (Delegated)
 - Redirect URIs should include (port is ignored by Azure):